My Powelton Village

 While this handful of blocks in Philadelphia is the place I know best, I still see something new everyday.
 I can feel how time marks everything from the seasonal shifts in what can be seen, to the cycles of decay and renewal.

 Ceramics mosaics, standard 266, cone 6, velvet underglazes, wedi board.
-Photo Credit for this page: Neighboring States
+Photo credit:: Neighboring States